LLaVA-VL/LLaVA-NeXT/scripts/train/README.md

       - json_path: /mnt/bn/vl-research/data/llava_instruct/synthdog_en/synthdog_en_100k.json
         sampling_strategy: all
   ```
   The first three datasets can be collected via the [LLaVA-Recap](https://huggingface.co/collections/lmms-lab/llava-next-6623288e2d61edba3ddbf5ff) series data.
-We did a slightly modification to make the data more compatible to other data with an added prompt at each question.
-For example:
+We did a slightly modification to make the data more compatible to other data with an added prompt behind `<image>` at each question.
+You may download our dataset and process it in local environment.
+Each data we added the **same prompt** "\nPlease generate detailed descriptions of the given image.".
+Here's an example:
   ```json
     {
     "id": "000000000009",